apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

 .. note::

    This guide assumes you are comfortable working from the command line.
-   Some IDEs allow you to manage a git repository, but may implicitly run unwanted operations when doing so (such as creating project files).
+   Some IDEs allow you to manage a Git repository, but may implicitly run unwanted operations when doing so (such as creating project files).

    For example, cloning it in RStudio assumes the whole repository is an